What Allergy Medicines are Vegan?

 Generally Vegan-friendly brands (check for lactose monohydrate) include:

 - CVS Brand

 Those are some common brands that don’t, and never have, tested on animals for those specific products, and do not contain any non-vegan ingredients as well.
 So they’re 100% Vegan.

-Personally, I’d recommend buying the goodsense brand off Amazon, as they’re by far the cheapest and at least for me they’re effective.
-They’re vegan and generally are sold for like 1/4th the cost of store-brands in stores and way cheaper than the brand-names obviously.
+Personally, I’d recommend buying benadryl off Amazon, as they’re one of the cheapest vegan one’s available online and at least for me they’re effective.
+They’re vegan and generally are sold for like 2/3rd’s the price of store-brands in stores and way cheaper than other brand-names.

 While Generics and name-brands are supposed to be equally effective they aren’t always.
 This is because there’s a margin of error allowed in medication levels compared to what’s advertised, and generics often in end up having slightly less than name-brands as a result.

 If generics aren’t working for you it might be a good idea to take slightly more and see if that fixes the issue.
 If it doesn’t, as non-generics were developed as unique products/chemicals they are required to test on animals before they go to market, and thus all of them were tested on animals.
 However, if generics just aren’t working remember veganism is about what’s practical and reasonable.